nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-15-llc_ultimate_formation_guide.md

 ## Filing Articles of Organization

-To officially create your LLC, you must file the Articles of Organization with the Secretary of State in your chosen state.
+To officially create your LLC, you must file the Articles of Organization with the <a href="https://www.businessinitiative.org/directory/secretary-of-state-list/" target="_blank">Secretary of State</a> in your chosen state.

 This document contains basic information about your LLC, such as its name, registered agent, and purpose.